 Rye Kvass

-Recipe updated May 11, 2025
+Recipe updated June 24, 2025

 Malty, ginger-spiced soda with a sourdough soul — fizzy, earthy, and just tangy enough to stay refreshing.
 The first thing you notice is the deep, bready flavor from fermented rye, like drinking liquid sourdough with a twist of spice.
 That rustic base gives way to a warm, steady burn of fresh ginger — not sharp, just quietly intense.
 The finish turns bright and almost lemony, with a light acidity that keeps it crisp.
 It’s like kombucha’s quieter, grainier cousin — more grounding than sharp, more fermented than fizzy.

 Fermentation depends on many factors — the health of your ginger bug, room temperature, humidity, and the sugars you use.
 Every batch can behave a little differently, so stay observant and adjust as needed.
-If you see fuzzy mold on the surface, or if the drink smells rotten, yeasty in a bad way, or otherwise unpleasant, discard it — do not taste it.
+If you see fuzzy mold on the surface, or if the drink smells rotten, yeasty in a bad way, or otherwise unpleasant, it is safest to discard it — do not taste it.
 Clean all tools thoroughly before starting a new batch.

 Time required